-(a) A bailee shall deliver the goods to a person entitled under a document of title that complies with subsections (b) and (c), unless and to the extent that the bailee establishes any of the following:

-(1) delivery of the goods to a person whose receipt was rightful as against the claimant;

-(2) damage to or delay, loss, or destruction of the goods for which the bailee is not liable;

-(3) previous sale or other disposition of the goods in lawful enforcement of a lien or on a warehouse's lawful termination of storage;

-(4) the exercise by a seller of its right to stop delivery pursuant to Section 2-705 or by a lessor of its right to stop delivery pursuant to Section 2A-526;

-(5) a diversion, reconsignment, or other disposition pursuant to Section 7-303;

-(6) release, satisfaction, or any other fact affording a personal defense against the claimant; or

-(7) any other lawful excuse.

-(b) A person claiming goods covered by a document of title shall satisfy the bailee's lien if the bailee so requests or the bailee is prohibited by law from delivering the goods until the charges arc paid.

-(c) Unless a person claiming the goods is one against which the document of title does not confer a right under Section 7-503(a):

-(1) the person claiming under a document shall surrender possession or control of any outstanding negotiable document covering the goods for cancellation or indication of partial deliveries; and
+- (a) A bailee shall deliver the goods to a person entitled under a document of title that complies with subsections (b) and (c) unless and to the extent that the bailee establishes any of the following: - (b) and (c), unless and to the extent that the bailee establishes any of the following: - (1) delivery of the goods to a person whose receipt was rightful as against the claimant; - (2) damage to or delay, loss, or destruction of the goods for which the bailee is not liable; - (3) previous sale or other disposition of the goods in lawful enforcement of a lien or on a warehouse's lawful termination of storage; - (4) the exercise by a seller of its right to stop delivery pursuant to Section 2-705 or by a lessor of its right to stop delivery pursuant to Section 2A-526; - (5) a diversion, reconsignment, or other disposition pursuant to Section 7-303; - (6) release, satisfaction, or any other fact affording a personal defense against the claimant; or - (7) any other lawful excuse. - (b) A person claiming goods covered by a document of title shall satisfy the bailee's lien if the bailee so requests or the bailee is prohibited by law from delivering the goods until the charges are paid. - (c) Unless a person claiming the goods is one against which the document of title does not confer a right under Section 7-503(a): - (1) the person claiming under a document shall surrender possession or control of any outstanding negotiable document covering the goods for cancellation or indication of partial deliveries; and